top of page

 Tell us how social media has affected your eating disorder and recovery

-Recent research has raised concerns that social media can aid the development of eating disorders, or lead to worsening symptoms.
 In fact, nearly 50% of teenagers say that using social media harms their body image.
 Exposure to harmful trends like #skinnytok, misinformation around healthy eating and pro-eating disorder content can all worsen existing eating disorder symptoms.

 However, others have found that social media can be an important part of their recovery journey by creating a supportive community around them, sharing their journey and combatting harmful trends and misinformation.